 The reboot will take place when the patching is completed but only if the update process is finished within 2 hours since start.
 This to avoid a slow update process where a patch or many of them takes a long time to install isn't ended with a restart during e.g. work hours.
 If updating takes more than 2 hours to accomplish then restart is postponed.
 It is recommended that you schedule updating to occur during non-working hours so any restart disturbs as little as possible.

-If you prefer not to allow a reboot, then patches that by Microsoft forces a restart will be skipped during the update process.
+If you prefer not to allow a reboot, then patches that by Microsoft or Apple forces a restart will be skipped during the update process.
 The Panorama9 Patch Management system may still apply patches that require a reboot, but the user chooses when it's convenient.
 The Windows Update dialog will notify the user that a restart is needed.
 You may postpone it forever.
 Chances are that you won't when being reminded often enough.

 The recommended setup is to enable the [Allow reboot, if needed] option on servers.
 You then don't have to login on each server to initiate the reboot.
 If you've got workstations that are never restarted and seldom have active users then it's recommended that you also enable it on workstations.
 Otherwise you may allow the user to choose a reboot when convenient.